Why I chose the ARMC OBGyn residency program, and why I would choose it again…

 ARMC does approximately 2500 deliveries per year, with only 11 to 12 residents covering the service.
 Junior residents perform up to 100 Cesarean deliveries in their first year to year and a half.
 There are gyn-oncology rooms operating once per week, and no fellows to compete for OR time with.
 Benign rooms operate twice to three times per week.
 There are countless opportunities to learn OB and Gyn ultrasound in the prep room / triage area and with the MFM fellows.
 And the pathology is incredible.

 From the first day, there is a high expectation of all residents.
-In your first year you will learn to perform Cesarean and vaginal deliveries, including operative vaginal deliveries as the primary surgeon.
+In your first year you will learn to perform Cesarean and vaginal deliveries, including operative vaginal deliveries.
 You are expected to know how to run L&D on your own very early on in training.
 You will be comfortable with simple clinic procedures in the matter of weeks including endometrial biopsies and IUD placement.
 If you are ‘chomping at the bit’ to get out and DO Ob/Gyn this is the program for you!

 I grew up in Southern California and refuse to leave.
 I am so lucky this training program is in the area where I already owned some property.
 Southern California really offers so much; the beach, mountains for hiking or snowboarding, the desert full of golf courses are only a short drive away (if you can manage a little time off!).

 The residents who graduate from this program are more than capable of handling anything they desire.
 Graduates have gone into group and private practices, and have stayed at ARMC as attending physicians.
 The ones I know are so competent, caring and capable.
 They have branched beyond the scope of practice learned in residency with grace.